 Peruvian newspaper Libero claimed Brazil sent a drone to oversee Ricardo Gareca's team train in the lead up to the Group A encounter in Sao Paulo.

-Tite, whose team were held by Venezuela in their previous outing, dismissed the report from Peru.
+Tite, whose team was held by Venezuela in its previous outing, dismissed the report from Peru.

-"Take my word of honour that there was nothing, the word of honour," he told a news conference.
+"Take my word of honour that there was nothing, the word of honour," he said.

 "If you have to pay this price to win, I'll take my cap and go home."

-Heading into the final matchday, Brazil and Peru each have four points in the group, ahead of Venezuela (two) and point-less Bolivia.
+Heading into the final group matchday, Brazil and Peru each have four points, ahead of Venezuela (two) and Bolivia (zero).

-Brazil was boosted by the presence of Neymar on Friday, the injured superstar briefly visiting his team-mates.
+Brazil was boosted by the presence of Neymar on Saturday (AEST), the injured superstar briefly visiting his team-mates.

 "We were together, I gave him a hug," Tite said.